vibe/aws-esm-modules-layer-support/README.md

 The downside to Tacker's solution is that you must include this boiler plate directly in every source file which can become a hassle.

-If you're practice Infrastructure as Code, it's makes it very easy to symlink the layer without each function having to be explicitly aware of the workaround.
+If you practice Infrastructure as Code, it's makes it very easy to symlink the layer without each function having to be explicitly aware of the workaround.